Oxford Airport (EGTK)

 Pilot Comments for EGTK

-Yesterday we flew IFR from EDLN to EGTK and back.
-The preparation with GAR and PPR was a bit involved.
-We received vectors to the ILS 19.
+We flew IFR from EDLN to EGTK and back yesterday.
+Preparing with GAR and PPR is a bit involved.
+Got vectors to the ILS 19.
 Everyone on site was very friendly.
-ATC kept giving us headings, which mostly matched the waypoints.
-Overall, uneventful flights.
-The landing fee for the 414 (2880 kg) was 207,60 GBP in total, equivalent to 239,30 €.
-The AVGAS truck came to the aircraft; we were able to pay with AirBP.
+ATC kept giving us headings, but they were mostly identical to the waypoints.
+All in all, uneventful flights.
+The landing fee for the 414 (2880kg) totaled 207,60 GBP, which equated to 239,30 €.
+The AVGAS fuel truck came to the aircraft; we were able to pay with AirBP.
+One liter of AVGAS cost 2,80€.

 had to drop someone, went IFR, they still charged you for the approach even though the field was IFR and it wasn't training.
 So 35GBP landing fee + 31 GBP approach fee.
 ATC friendly but beware when you leave IFR they will leave you hanging dry and you'll have to workout your way through airspace and join.
 Was expecting hand over to farnborough, didn't happen, when I asked the reply was "You are on your own"